Welcome to PART 3 (of 3) of my Disneyland on the Cheap series!

 I do love me a good thrill ride!
 We found ourselves trading off a lot.
 At California Adventure, for example, we all loved the California Screamin' coaster.
 The kids were all too short (and scared) to go, so my mom and I took them on the carousel (next to the coaster) a few times while everyone else went on the coaster.
 When they were done we traded.
 The lines were so short, we hardly had to wait.

-When traveling with kids who are too young/short to ride certain rides, you can go to the FastPass line and ask for a stroller pass, which essentially works exactly like a Fast Pass, except there is no time limit or window.
+When traveling with kids who are too young/short/nervous to ride certain rides, you can go to the FastPass line and ask for a Rider switch pass, which essentially works exactly like a Fast Pass, except there is no time limit or window.
 Here's how it works:

 Getting a babysitter: